Introduction to Waterfall Project Management

 In the early stages of the IT industry, there was no specific model for software development.

 So, the industry adopted the sequential workflow model used in the manufacturing and construction industries.
 These industries had well-defined work stages and developed a model that satisfied their need for tight cost control.
 So the hardware industry model was applied to the software industry.

 Winston W Royce first presented this model in 1970 but he did not use the term “Waterfall Project Management”.
 In fact, he presented the model as a flawed one.
 The pictorial representation of the model looked like a cascading waterfall.
 Thomas E. Bell and T.A.
 Thayer later used the term “waterfall” in their 1976 paper, “Software Requirements: Are They Really a Problem?” and the term came to stay.

 There are several variants of this model.
-The commonly used six distinct phases in the Waterfall project management Model are explained below.
+The commonly used six distinct phases in the Waterfall project management Model are given below.
 However, depending on the project, two stages may be combined.

 Let’s consider the example of building a school as an example to understand the waterfall project management model better.

 1. Requirements and analysis phase